Introductory Tour of the GNU Radio Project

 Installing GNU Radio

 Installing GNU Radio is probably the biggest leap for a beginner.
 GNU Radio can run on any platform, however, some installations are easier than others.
 GNU Radio must be compiled from source and all of the dependencies have to be taken care of.
-If your heart is set on Windows, I recommend using Cygwin.
+If your heart is set on Windows, I recommend using MSVC.
 If you can spare an extra PC, I recommend installing Ubuntu Linux.

 Windows